 4. Getting Into the Groove

 Beyond the “dates” comes the relating.
 Relationships are what happens between the dates.
 Dating is like a performance, a show, a wooing process.
 But once you’re wooed and have seen enough of the other person that you’d like to give it a go, you now have an opportunity to just be together.
-The mundane life tasks are what can illuminate a person’s approach to relationship and the bonds and boundaries you can expect as things move forward.
-For example, if you have to eat dinner every night, and you’d like to also find time to be with this new relationship, you might start deciding how to share meals that aren’t dates.
+The mundane life tasks are what can illuminate a person’s approach to relationships and the bonds and boundaries you can expect as things move forward.
+For example, if you have to eat dinner every night, and you’d like to also find time to be with this new relationship, you might start deciding how to share meals that are not dates.
 In my first relationship, we got this part of the togetherness down.
 “I’m heading home in about 10 minutes, would you like to come over, I can grab some salad stuff at the store.”
 What a warm feeling that gives.
 Just being considered as part of the plan.

 As you move into a relationship you have to find ways to include the other person in your normal activities.
 Sure you want to spend weekends (as available) together, but what about all those other evenings and nights?
 (Single parents have another priority that can be seen as a gift or a complication.)
 It is in this ongoing negotiation and resetting of expectations that we start to uncover some of the fundamentals of our relationship compatibility.
 Does the other person freak out when something comes up and you can’t get together?
 Can you have a low-key evening together?
 What if the other person is just too tired to get together?
 Is that acceptable?
 Disappointments are part of life, how does this new partner deal with disappointments?
 Do they roll out of bed on the positive side of life or is there a sigh and struggle in the morning to get on with it?